upb-nlp/MoltSafe-Moltbook-Threat-Detection-Analysis/README.md

 python -m pip install -e .
 ```

-The pinned environment uses the CUDA 12.6 PyTorch wheel.
-Corpus construction, language filtering, and OpenAI judge submission are CPU/API steps.
-Contrast evaluation and classifier-head evaluation use the GPU path, so local runs need an NVIDIA driver compatible with CUDA 12.x.

 ## Corpus Construction

 Build the Moltbook node corpus and apply the language filter: